abpframework/abp/docs/en/Blog-Posts/2020-12-18 v4_1_Preview/POST.md

 # ABP Framework 4.1 RC Has Been Published

 Today, we have released the [ABP Framework](https://abp.io/) (and the [ABP Commercial](https://commercial.abp.io/)) 4.1.0 RC.
-This blog post introduces the new features, important changes in the new version.
+This blog post introduces the new features and important changes in this new version.

 > **The planned release date for the [4.1.0 final](https://github.com/abpframework/abp/milestone/47) version is January 4, 2021**.